 How can a photo booth business use this strategy?

 For example, my Facebook ad to engaged couples is a link to a blog post titled, “5 Reasons Your Wedding Needs a Photo Booth.”
 No prices, no information about packages, no phone number, no “book now” language, etc. I just want a bride or groom to see it and be curious enough as to the reasons and explanations.
 They click on it, which takes them to the blog page of my photo booth website.
 The lead reads through the post, which is a very good article about how photo booths enhance the experience of a wedding.
-At the end of the post is there is a contact form where they can request more information.
-Then via the phone or email I can educate the customer about our company and why the prices are what they are (check out my post about why I don’t advertise my prices).
-This is a dance, a back and forth, a courting if you will, not a proposal on the first date, a relationship has to be built.
+At the end of the post there is a contact form where they can request more information.
+Then via the phone or email I can educate the customer about our company and why the prices are what they are.
+Along with why we don’t advertise our pricing online.
+This is a dance, a back and forth, not a proposal on the first date, a relationship has to be built.
 Maybe the ad has to show up in their news feed a few times, but eventually many will click because the curiosity is overwhelming.

 This is not the end all be all strategy for Facebook advertising, there are other techniques that are equally as effective, but we’ll save those for another post.
-Try this method of Facebook ad for your photo booth business and drop me an email or comment with the results.
+Try this method of using a Facebook ad for your business and drop me an email or comment with the results.

 If you’d like to be first to receive these articles, please sign up for my free email newsletter below.